shivam4776/YouTubeGPT/README.md

-# YouTubeGPT
+# 🎥 YouTube Transcript Summarizer using RAG (Retrieval-Augmented Generation)   ----YouTubeGPT

+This is a Retrieval-Augmented Generation (RAG) based system that allows users to interact with YouTube videos in a more intelligent way.
 An intelligent, Streamlit-powered app that summarizes YouTube videos using their transcripts with RAG (Retrieval-Augmented Generation).

-# 🎥 YouTube Transcript Summarizer using RAG (Retrieval-Augmented Generation)

-This is a Retrieval-Augmented Generation (RAG) based system that allows users to interact with YouTube videos in a more intelligent way.
 By simply providing a YouTube link, the system extracts the video transcript, breaks it down into meaningful chunks, and enables users to ask questions or request summaries — powered by embeddings and a large language model (LLM).

 ---